rhzs/react-orio/README.md

 ## Demo

-An example of a static blog is here at [incubus8/react-orio](http://react-orio.herokuapp.com/)
+An example of a static blog is here at [Heroku React-Orio Demo](http://react-orio.herokuapp.com/)

 ## Installation